ArtAssLou/MakerFellowshipArt/README.md

   Conclusion:

      I created a collection of NFTs using an open source code, just making some changes that I wanted, to create my own self-authored collection.
 To do that, I hosted the metadata on IPFS and listed my collection at OpenSea.
-It was a very exciting and challenging job to do, I had no experience in the process of creating an NFT and I could noticed that it is more complex and secure job than imagined it would be.
+It was a very exciting and challenging job to do, I had no experience in the process of creating an NFT and I could noticed that it is more complex and secure job than I imagined it would be.